 Our distinguished faculty are innovative educators and researchers, with 100% holding the highest attainable degree in their field.
 Between the College of Arts and Sciences and the Erivan K. Haub School of Business, students can study with a faculty mentor as a Summer Scholar, take state-of-the-art classes in the Wall Street Training Room, and work as a peer mentor in the Kinney Center for Autism Education and Support.
 Students are consistently recognized as Fulbright Scholars for their academic achievements.

 Saint Joseph’s students are scholars, volunteers, leaders, athletes, activists, and friends.
-They spend their semester breaks volunteering in New Orleans, Appalachia, and Guatemala, proving that being men and women for others isn’t simply an ideal but a way of life.
+They spend their semester breaks volunteering in El Paso, Appalachia, and Guatemala, proving that being men and women for others isn’t simply an ideal but a way of life.

 To start your journey to become a Hawk, we offer campus visits year-round at sju.edu/visit.
 For high school seniors, we offer three application deadlines to choose from, including Early Decision and Early Action, at sju.edu/apply.

 SJU Fast Facts

 • 114 acres in a suburban setting on the western edge of Philadelphia